 The dissertation or thesis option allows for a master’s or doctoral degree to be completed on the sole basis of the submission of a piece of substantial written work that incorporates the results of an independent investigation of a given topic.
 At master’s level, this work may be either original or the result of a systematic and critical exposition of existing knowledge.
 At doctoral level, this work must show significant originality.
 Full guidance is given as to the expected format and structure of the dissertation.

-The degrees of Christian Bachelor of Philosophy, Christian Master of Philosophy and Christian Doctor of Philosophy, are generally earned entirely by dissertation.
+The degrees of Pontifical Bachelor of Philosophy, Pontifical Master of Philosophy and Pontifical Doctor of Philosophy, are generally earned entirely by dissertation.
 The University also offers the option of a conversion bachelor’s degree by dissertation for those who already hold a bachelor’s degree in a different field.

 A further option for the highly experienced candidate, or those who are transferring in significant prior learning credit, is to use APEL as a means to reduce the dissertation requirement.